MSC International Management & Design Innovation

 The programme is based in Glasgow and centres on collaborative, multi-disciplinary group work, undertaken in an open studio space.
-There may also be opportunities to study at the GSA’s Highlands and Islands Creative Campus.
+There may also be opportunities to study at the GSA’s Highlands and Islands campus.
 Students are supported by regular tutorials and review sessions, as well as numerous workshops and lectures.

 An international studio